open-mmlab/mmcv/README.md

 Before installing mmcv-full, make sure that PyTorch has been successfully installed following the [PyTorch official installation guide](https://github.com/pytorch/pytorch#installation).

-The command to install mmcv-full on Linux and Windows platforms is as follows (if your system is macOS, please refer to [build mmcv-full from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html#macos-mmcv-full))
+The command to install mmcv-full on Linux or Windows platforms is as follows (if your system is macOS, please refer to [build mmcv-full from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html#macos-mmcv-full))

 ```bash
 pip install -U openmim
 mim install mmcv-full
 ```

-If need to specify the version of mmcv-full, you can use the following command
+If you need to specify the version of mmcv-full, you can use the following command

 ```bash
 mim install mmcv-full==1.5.0